stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 {% endhighlight %}

 After initialization, you can set several options.
-Generally, you don't want to display the keys that are pressed by the user when they are catched by the `Curses.getch` function or the `Curses::Window.getch` method.
+Generally, you don't want to display the keys that are pressed by the user when they are caught by the `Curses.getch` function or the `Curses::Window.getch` method.
 To disable this, you can use `Curses.noecho`.
 To reactivate it, `Curses.echo` is available.

 When working in a terminal, commands are buffered until the user press Enter.
-You generally will not expect this behaviour when writting a graphical user interface and you will want the key to answer as soon as they are pressed.
+You generally will not expect this behaviour when writing a graphical user interface and you will want the key to answer as soon as they are pressed.
 This is what the **cbreak mode** has been created for.
 To toggle between these two modes, you can use `Curses.cbreak` and `Curses.nocbreak` functions or their